nekko1119/optional_utility/README.md

 ## Features

  * *map* and *flat map*. these interfaces are like *Boost Range Adaptors*
- * adaptors are lazy evaluation
+ * Adaptors are lazy evaluation
  * Non-member functions, `value`, `value_or` and `value_or_eval`
  * Non-member function, `value_or_throw`.
 This throws whatever exception if `boost::optional` is `boost::none`;